rnoyelle/Predictogram/README.md

 # Predictogram

 Predictogram explores the Gray dataset using a linear regression trying to predict a signal from another from different brain regions and from different frequency band.
-It also transforms the raw data from MATLAB to NumPy-ready and applies the usual pre-processing steps as well as dealing with the analysis and visualization of the results network : conv layers
+It also transforms the raw data from MATLAB to NumPy-ready and applies the usual pre-processing steps as well as dealing with the analysis and visualization of the results.

+network :
+conv layers
 FC layers